alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 ...
 Free                     5GB Storage, NOT BACKED UP, Dedicated Instance, Max 50 Concurrent Connections.
 Postgres Version X.X.
 DB Instance Class: db.t2.micro.                              free
 ```
-### Connecting to a backing service

-Refer to the [Conduit](#conduit) section under [Useful Plugins](#useful-plugins) for further information on how to connect your local system to your remote backing service instances.

 ### Failover process